kallaspriit/migrator-js/README.md

 ## Commands

+- `yarn start` to start the example application.
 - `yarn build` to build the production version.
 - `yarn test` to run tests.
+- `yarn coverage` to gather code coverage.
 - `yarn lint` to lint the codebase.
-- `yarn migrate` to run the the example migration script.
-- `yarn coverage` to gather code coverage.
 - `yarn prettier` to run prettier.
+- `yarn audit` to run all pre-commit checks (prettier, build, lint, test)

 ## Example